phausman/fce-ipmi/README.md

 ## `power [OPTIONS] {on|off|cycle|stat} [MACHINE-NAME ...]`

 Controls the power of one or more machines.
-You can request powering on, off or power cycling the machine(s). `stat` command reads the current power state of the machine(s).
+You can request powering on, off or power cycling the machine(s). `status` command reads the current power state of the machine(s).

-If `power` command is run without a specified power action, the `stat` action is executed by default.
+If `power` command is run without a specified power action, the `status` action is executed by default.

 If `MACHINE-NAME` is not specified, the action is executed against all